jlevy/lft/lft.md

 </div>

-Let's illustrate this by imagining you have back pain.
+Let’s illustrate this by imagining you have back pain.
 Consider these three systems:

 1. The search engine and websites that help you find articles about treating back pain